httpwg/http-extensions/draft-ietf-httpbis-priority.md

 logic being defined for the request header field, in which omission of a priority parameter implies the use of their default values (see #parameters).

-A non-normative example, when the client sends an HTTP request with
+As a non-normative example, when the client sends an HTTP request with

 ~~~ example
 :method = GET